Dotpeach/grunt-tumblr-design/readme.md

 ### CSS

-This project uses [SCSS](http://sass-lang.com/).
+This project uses COMPASS [SCSS](http://compass-style.org/).
 You don't need to touch the .css files, these are compiled automatically.

 For changes to CSS, modify the .scss files.